thinktandem/tandem/docs/sales/sales-script.md

 These questions help you find a problem your customer has that you're interested in solving (and are thus GREAT at solving).

 ### Qualify Customer Needs

+Starter questions.

+- What are the primary tools your organization uses to sell things online?
+- Do you have an internal development team, or do you hire external vendors?
+- If so, how large/what do they do/what technologies are they good at?
+- Are you happy with your current dev team, be it inhouse or external?

 Does the customer need our services?
 Can we help them save money or make more of it?